fe1ixxu/Contextual_Mapping/README.md

 ### 2. Download and Preprocess Parallel Corpora

 Parallel Corpora are downloaded from [ParaCrawl](https://www.paracrawl.eu/).
 A preprocessed file is already prepared for you and you can easily run it by one command.
-For example of downloading and preprocessing En-De parallel corpora:
+An example of downloading and preprocessing En-De parallel corpora:
 ```
 wget https://s3.amazonaws.com/web-language-models/paracrawl/release5.1/en-de.txt.gz
 gunzip ./en-de.txt.gz